Lisn-Rocks/lisn-server/README.md

 ### Start the Server and Database

-Once all the config is changed, simply run:
+Once all the config is changed and you've added a few albums, simply run:

 ```bash
 sudo docker-compose up